MI-SIM/PNA_Impulse/README.md

 performance_init.m : Initialise two parameter space to calculate performance metrics (Hydraulic Retention Time and Nitrogen removal efficiency) in the admissable operating region

-pna_sys_perf.m : Calculation of performance metrics in selected parameter space.
+ODE_performance_grid.m : Calculation of performance metrics in selected parameter space.
 Plots a contourmap of the resulting values

+pna_sys_perf.m : Impulsive system ODE solver for performance metrics

 ImpulseA.m : Calculation of the impulsive map, identical to the XPP code (Impulse.ode) but here used to solve the system until quasi steady-state to determine the system performance